King Tiger in the SMM Full-Reuenthal

 Three different cross-country tracks were used for the King Tiger during its production time:

-Initially the one-piece cross-country track Gg 24/800/300 was used.
+Initially the double-link cross-country track Gg 24/800/300 was used.
 Each link had an opening for a cog of the sprocket and a sprocket had 18 cogs.

-Starting in may 1944 the two-piece track Gg 26/800/300 was used.
+Starting in may 1944 the double-link track Gg 26/800/300 was used.
 The connecting links didn’t have cog openings and the sprocket had only 9 cogs.